-• The VL1 contains a special long-life battery that retains the contents of its internal memory even when the power is turned OFF.
+- The VL7 contains a special long-life battery that retains the contents of its internal memory even when the power is turned OFF.
 The backup battery should last for several years.
 When the backup battery needs to be replaced "Change battery!" will appear on the display when the power is turned on.
 When this happens, have the backup battery replaced by qualified Yamaha service personnel.
-DO NOT ATTEMPT TO REPLACE THE BACKUP BATTERY YOUR-SELF!
+DO NOT ATTEMPT TO REPLACE THE BACKUP BATTERY YOURSELF! - The VL7 contains a special long-life battery that retains the contents of its internal memory even when the power is turned OFF.
+The backup battery should last for several years.
+When the backup battery needs to be replaced "Change battery!" will appear on the display when the power is turned on.
+When this happens, have the backup battery replaced by qualified Yamaha service personnel.
+DO NOT ATTEMPT TO REPLACE THE BACKUP BATTERY YOURSELF!